Obedience Classes - Beginners Course

 For those who want to continue on, you will need to become a member of the club, at which point you can participate in further training to reinforce the skills your dog has learned.
 Membership costs $10 as an initial joining fee, and then $20 yearly membership with discounts available for juniors and also family rates.

-Training each Tuesday will have a ground fee of $5 and there are many levels in which to prgoress through
+Training each Tuesday will have a ground fee of $5 and there are many class levels to progress through.

-Many members choose to compete in Obedience, Rally Obedience, Agility, Jumping, Tracking and Retrieving to name a few, at which further training is available as required.
+Many members choose to compete in the dog sports of Obedience, Rally Obedience, Agility, Jumping, Tracking and Retrieving to name a few, at which further training is available as required.

 We are always on the look out for volunteers to join the commitee as either general commitee or executive, volunteers to act as stewards when we hold trials or assist in the canteen, all of which helps the club raise money and continue to provide training to the local area.

 Agility training is held every Thursday at 7 pm depending on the weather, ground conditions, trainer availability and/or ground availability.